kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 ## Results

-Full interactive plots can be found at <http://kernel-matrix-benchmarks.com>.
+Full interactive plots can be found on our [website](http://kernel-matrix-benchmarks.com).
 The main performance graphs are summarized below:

 ### Scaling up kernel products on the sphere